 \section{Concept Performance Overview}

 ConceptARC \citep{moskvichev2023conceptarc} is organized around 16 basic spatial and semantic concepts.
-Each concept group consists of 10 tasks that focus around that concept in different ways, testing the derived knowledge on three separate test input grids. \autoref{tab:Concept_Textual} and \autoref{tab:Concept_Visual} give the per-concept-group accuracies (each out of 30 grids) of the reasoning models we evaluated (using medium reasoning effort and Python tools), as well as human accuracies on these concept groups from \citet{moskvichev2023conceptarc}.
-Humans were tested using visual images of demonstration and test grids, but human accuracy is repeated in both tables for easy comparison.
+Each concept group consists of 10 tasks that focus on the concept in different ways, with each task containing three distinct test grids. \autoref{tab:Concept_Textual} and \autoref{tab:Concept_Visual} give the per-concept-group accuracies (each out of 30 grids) of the reasoning models we evaluated (using medium reasoning effort and Python tools), as well as human accuracies on these concept groups from \citet{moskvichev2023conceptarc}.
+Human trials were administered solely using visual images of the demonstration and test grids, but human accuracy is reported in both tables for ease of comparison.